cran/biomartr/README.md

 This package is born out of my own frustration to automate the genomic data retrieval process to create computationally reproducible scripts for large-scale genomics studies.
 Since I couldn't find easy-to-use and fully reproducible software libraries I sat down and tried to implement a framework that would enable anyone to automate and standardize the genomic data retrieval process.
 I hope that this package is useful to others as well and that it helps to promote reproducible research in genomics studies.

 I happily welcome anyone who wishes to contribute to this project :) Just drop me an email.

+Please find a detailed [documentation here](https://ropensci.github.io/biomartr/articles/).

+### Citation

+**I develop `biomartr` in my spare time and would be very grateful if you could cite the following paper in case `biomartr` was useful for your own research.
+I plan on vastly extending the biomartr functionality and usability in the next years to facilitate reproducible genomics research and require citations to back up these efforts.
+Many thanks in advance :)**

+> Drost HG, Paszkowski J. __Biomartr: genomic data retrieval with R__. *Bioinformatics* (2017) 33(8): 1216-1217. [doi:10.1093/bioinformatics/btw821](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btw821/2931816/Biomartr-genomic-data-retrieval-with-R).

 ### Short package description: